 If you have staff, scheduling regular meetings to touch base has many positive side effects.
 Your staff will appreciate the open communication and will come prepared when meetings are held on a consistent schedule.
 Make sure to send an agenda out in advance to improve accountability among your small business staff.

 Create Goals for Each Year

 Mapping out a strategy for achieving your goals can be what it takes to keep you on track.
-Remember to refer to your goals on a consistent basis throughout the year.
-Tip: Schedule reminders in your calendar.
+Remember to refer to your business goals on a consistent basis throughout the year by scheduling progress reminders in your calendar.

 When you and your staff track your time, you can see exactly how everyone is spending their hours and adjust accordingly.
 Programs like Toggl not only help track billable hours accurately, they also give business owners insight into the company’s efficiency and areas that may need more or fewer resources.

 Not every small business organization idea will work for you.
 It’s all about finding what will help you and your business reach your goals.
 Listen to the opinions of your employees, tap into their strengths and identify areas where you all can improve.
 Taking a nimble approach to organizing your small business will ultimately lead to greater success.

 Make Sure You Are Covered